Freedom High School (Orlando, Florida): Dual enrollment

 Dual enrollment (DE) involves students being enrolled in two separate, academically related institutions.
-A student goes to High School while also taking higher level courses at a local Community College or University.
-Credits received at the College level counts towards High School Credit as well.
+A student goes to high school while also taking higher-level courses at a local community college or university.
+Credits received at the college level counts towards high school credit as well.

 Juniors with at least a 3.0 unweighted GPA and Seniors with at least a 3.0 weighted GPA in Orange or Osceola County are given the chance to dual enroll at Valencia College, University of Central Florida, or University of Florida to start their college education while still attending high school.
 This allows students to not only receive their high school diplomas but receive a college degree as well.

 Dual enrollment courses become part of a permanent college transcript, so students must commit to doing the work required or risk jeopardizing future college plans.

 Extracurricular activities

 Athletics

 The school sponsors the following sports: athletic training, bowling, football, flag football, fencing, volleyball (both girls' and boys'), cross country, lacrosse, soccer, swimming and diving, wrestling, weightlifting, track and field, water polo, golf, baseball, softball, special Olympics, and tennis.

-The teams are commonly referred to as "The Patriots" and the females as "Lady Patriots".
+The teams are commonly referred to as the Patriots and the Lady Patriots.